Indoor Air Quality & the Built Environment (60 min.):

 Industry Leadership Workshop (8 hours):

-This full day program is for industry leaders holding
+This full day non technical program is for industry

-those involved in product design, managers of design
+and sales, for those involved in product design,

-departments or educators in the field of health and
+managers of design departments or educators in the field

-challenges industry faces in growing the value of
+and micro challenges industry faces in growing the value

 Required Skill Sets For Leaders, Managers and